ccoenen/tostify/rules/readme.md

 * `name` is optional and will default to the name of the config file.
 * `url` is required and should be a full url including http(s)://
-* `selector` is optional and takes a css-selector from which we'll take the content
+* `css` is optional and takes a css-selector from which we'll take the content
 * `xpath` is optional and takes an xpath from which we'll take the content

-Please note that selector takes precedence over xpath in case both are present.
+Please note that `css` takes precedence over `xpath` in case both are present.

 The minimum config is this: